"Jake, it takes more than sex to make a man happy... You also need money."

 Status Quo Is God: No matter what plot twists we're wrung through, Alan is still sponging off of Charlie, Jake is still a young doofus, Evelyn is still a self-absorbed drunk, Judith is still an absolute bitch, Charlie's still single, etc, etc. Well, except for the changes brought by Charlie's death between Seasons 8 & 9.

-Sudden Name Change: In Season 2 Episode 2, Ryan Styles' Character is introduced as "Greg" or "Dr. Greg Melnick."
+Sudden Name Change: In Season 2 Episode 2, Ryan Stiles' Character is introduced as "Greg" or "Dr. Greg Melnick."
 In all subsequent appearances or mentions, he is referred to as "Herb" or "Herb Melnick"